tymyrddin/purple/source/docs/thirteen/options.md

 outcome.

 Options between the extremes can then be positioned along actual trade-off curves rather than at the three corners of a simple spectrum.
-Five also creates room for the option that addresses a situation not anticipated when the brief was commissioned.
+Five also creates room for an option that addresses a situation not anticipated when the brief was commissioned.
 A brief structured around three familiar options will not contain the fourth thing.